akvankorlaar/blog-articles/published/Deep Learning Introduction 2.md

 This blog is part of an introductory series on deep learning.
 For part 1 check: https://arentvankorlaar.nl/post/Deep%20Learning%20Introduction%201.

-In this second part we will first dive a bit (more than one bit actually) into entropy, and afterwards explain what the cost function of a neural network is.
+In this second part  I will attempt to give a short explanation of entropy, and an explanation on what a cost function is.

 </br>
 </br>